Defining detector geometry

 Large phantom

-Then lets proceed with adding a box which will represend a water phantom in which the simulated beam will stop.
+Let's now add a box which will represent a water phantom in which the simulated beam will stop.
 This box will be placed inside the world box and will be 8cm x 8cm x 8cm in size.
 We are going to place it at (4,0,0) position as well.
 The dimensions are given in such way that the water phantom is fully contained in the world box.

 The newly created figure will inherit the name from the duplicated object.
 An _1